ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ### Accent colors

-A Color can also be a `ThemeResource` or `StaticResource`.
+A color can also be a `ThemeResource` or `StaticResource`.
 There are many such styles built into Windows.

 ```